Portrait of Adam Smith

 Wealth & Society

-I sold my tech company last year for $800 million.
-After taxes, I have about $500 million.
-I'm 45, my kids are set up, and I want to do something meaningful with this money.
-Some advisors say I should focus on "effective" giving—malaria nets, direct cash transfers to the extreme poor, causes where I can measure lives saved per dollar.
-"Don't let your personal interests distort your impact," they say.
-"The arts and culture don't need you—people dying of preventable diseases do."
-But I love music.
 I grew up poor, and the public library's CD collection changed my life.
+Now, I'm retired, with more money than I need, and I want to give back.
+My interest is music.
 I could fund a world-class music education program in underserved schools, or endow a concert hall, or support emerging composers.
-It wouldn't save as many lives as malaria nets, but it might create beauty that lasts for centuries.
-My wife says I'm overthinking it: "The money is yours.
-You earned it through the market, and the market is where it should go back—invest in companies solving problems, create jobs, let the invisible hand work."
+It wouldn't save as many lives as giving to some NGO that hands out malaria nets, but it might create beauty that lasts for centuries.
+My wife says the money is mine, that I earned it through the market, and the market is where it should go back—invest in companies solving problems.
+Create jobs.
 She thinks philanthropy itself is the wrong approach.
-What's the best use of wealth that exceeds any person's needs? — The Billionaire's Philanthropy Question in Palo Alto
+What's the best use of wealth that exceeds any person's needs?

 Economics & Social Justice

 I inherited an apartment building from my grandmother.
-She kept rents low for decades—many tenants have been there 20+ years, paying far below market rate.
+She kept rents low for decades—alot of tenants have been there 20+ years, paying less than a third of market rate.
 Some are elderly on fixed incomes.
-Some are families who've built their lives around this affordable housing.
-I can't afford to do what she did.
+Some are families who've built their lives around this affordable housing, but I can't afford to do what she did.
 Property taxes have tripled.
 Maintenance costs are crushing me.
 I've been subsidizing the building from my own salary, but I have kids approaching college age and no retirement savings.
 If I raise rents to market rate, most of these people will have to leave.
 They can't afford anything else in this city.
 One woman told me she'd be homeless.
-My financial advisor says I'm being foolish—"You're not a charity.
+My financial advisor tells me I'm not a charity.
 These people would have had to move eventually anyway.
-You didn't create the housing crisis."
-He's right that I didn't create it.
+I didn't create the housing crisis.
+He's right I didn't create it.
 But I'm being asked to enforce it.
 My grandmother sacrificed her own financial security for these tenants.
 Was that noble or naive?
-Am I obligated to continue her sacrifice, or is it fair to finally pursue my own interests? — The Landlord's Dilemma in Los Angeles
+Am I obligated to continue her sacrifice, or is it fair to finally pursue my own interests?

 Business & Ethics